%pip install -q validmind

 About ValidMind

-ValidMind’s platform enables organizations to identify, document, and manage model risks for all types of models, including AI/ML models, LLMs, and statistical models.
-As a model developer, you use the ValidMind Developer Framework to automate documentation and validation tests, and then use the ValidMind AI Risk Platform UI to collaborate on model documentation.
+ValidMind’s suite of tools enables organizations to identify, document, and manage model risks for all types of models, including AI/ML models, LLMs, and statistical models.
+As a model developer, you use the ValidMind Library to automate documentation and validation tests, and then use the ValidMind Platform to collaborate on model documentation.
 Together, these products simplify model risk management, facilitate compliance with regulations and institutional standards, and enhance collaboration between yourself and model validators.

 If this is your first time trying out ValidMind, we recommend going through the following resources first: